timalts/dublin-bikes/README.md

-# dublin-bikes
+# Foobar

-Project for the OOP course at Dorset College w/ 3 others students.
+Dublin-bikes is a C# project for our OOP course at Dorset College
+## Installation

+There is currently no release for this project
+## Usage

+There is currently no release for this project

+## Contributing
+Link 1
+Link 2
+Link 3